warigroup/hashcharger_app/README.md

 - Development mode can detect any errors in the app.
 However, development mode is slower than production mode.

-## Run production mode in local environment:

-1. npm install
-2. npm run build (this will create a production version app in .next folder)
-3. npm start
-4. access localhost:3000

-- Production mode doesn't have any server-side error detection.

 ## Run production mode on Ngnix server:

 1. npm install